julia-ulziisaikhan/nyt-comments/README.md

 ## Project summary

 We were interested in learning whether the sentiment makeup of comments on news articles can be used to predict if an article’s topic is political.
-To do this we
+To do this we engineered a polarization metric, and calculated the proportions of comments with negative, positive, and neutral sentiment per article.
+Our model predictions were adequate, and we found that political articles tended to be more polarized and have higher negative sentiment comments.

 ## This repository includes...